BP p.l.c.

 14 Apr 2022

-Their ask — BP wants the EU to focus on monitoring outcomes rather than fixed inspection schedules, and allow risk-based leak detection programs tailored to each facility.
+Message — BP wants the EU to focus on monitoring outcomes rather than fixed inspection schedules, and allow risk-based leak detection programs tailored to each facility.
 They request flexibility in flaring standards to account for technical constraints and safety requirements.1234

-How it helps them — This would reduce compliance costs and let BP focus resources on high-risk areas.56
+Why — This would reduce compliance costs and let BP focus resources on high-risk areas.56

-Who loses — Environmental groups lose stronger enforcement mechanisms and shorter compliance timelines for methane reduction.
+Impact — Environmental groups lose stronger enforcement mechanisms and shorter compliance timelines for methane reduction.

 BP Urges Technology-Neutral Hydrogen Policies and Infrastructure Investment